Written by Naomi Pang

 Edited by Ella Caverson

 After four years of anticipation, the Winter Olympics return once again.
-While the Games celebrate athletic achievements, it can’t be denied that Olympic fashion also incites global attention.
-The opening ceremony not only broadcasts the athletes but it also acts as a global runway where countries unveil their national uniforms to millions of viewers.
-The ceremony provides an opportunity to represent each nation’s style with the unique attire within which they present their athletes.
-With the 2026 Winter Olympics being set in one of the fashion capitals of the world, Milan, fashion at the Games becomes even more anticipated.
-Over the years, some uniforms have sparked admiration, while others have been relentlessly critiqued, but every uniform has contributed to the evolving story of activewear and Olympic style.
+While the Games celebrate athletic achievements, it can’t be denied that Olympic fashion also incites global excitement.
+The opening ceremony not only broadcasts the athletes but it also acts as a global runway where countries unveil their national uniforms.
+The ceremony provides an opportunity to represent each nation’s style with the unique attire in which they present their athletes.
+With the 2026 Winter Olympics being set in one of the fashion capitals of the world, Milan, the uniforms became a point of even greater anticipation.
+Over the years, some collections have sparked admiration, while others have been relentlessly critiqued.
+Despite the attributions, they all have contributed to the ever-evolving story of activewear and Olympic style.

-This year’s opening ceremony was also a tribute to the late Giorgio Armani, who passed away in September 2025.
-As the flag bearer, Italian supermodel Vittoria Ceretti led an ensemble of sixty models dressed in red, white, and green Armani suits, forming the appearance of a giant Italian flag from their coloured garments.
-Ceretti wore a custom high-neck white, floor-length Privé gown while the other models were dressed in classic Armani-style suits.
-The blazer was clean-cut, paired with a slim shirt design.
+This year’s opening ceremony was a tribute to the late Giorgio Armani, who passed away in September 2025.
+As the flag bearer, Italian supermodel Vittoria Ceretti led an ensemble of sixty models dressed in monochrome red, white, and green suits; their arrangement in rows gave the appearance of a giant Italian flag.
+Ceretti wore a custom high-neck white, floor-length Privé gown while the other models were dressed in classic Armani-style suits—a clean-cut blazer paired with a slim mock-neck blouse and trousers.
 Laura Pausini, who had the honour of performing the Italian national anthem wore a pearl and crystal embellished long-sleeve black gown from the Giorgio Armani Privé Fall 2024 collection.
-Pausini’s dress contrasted perfectly with the suited models in colour.
-The suits, Ceretti’s dress, and Pausini’s gown were all simple and elegant,notoriously Armani, leaving a beautiful tribute to Giorgio..
+Pausini’s dress contrasted perfectly with the suited models in their bold colour.
+The suits, Ceretti’s dress, and Pausini’s gown were all simple, elegant, and notoriously Armani, leaving a beautiful tribute to Giorgio and a wonderful means of opening the games.

-While Canada experimented with their uniforms, Team USA had a more classic approach on winter style for the 2026 Games.
-Once again, Ralph Lauren designed Team USA’s uniforms.
-Combining American heritage and preppy style, the uniforms embody the brand’s signature take on modern Americana.
-The opening ceremony uniform features a white wool coat with heritage-inspired wooden toggles, paired with wool trousers and a classic American flag knit sweater.
-The outfit is decorated with a red, white, and blue knit hat and matching mittens, completing the patriotic look.
-Team USA’s uniforms undeniably succeeded in delivering a polished aesthetic that celebrated tradition while remaining effortlessly sophisticated.
+While Canada experimented with their uniforms, Team USA took a more classic approach to the 2026 Games.
+Once again, Ralph Lauren designed Team USA’s uniforms, showcasing the brand’s signature take on modern Americana.
+The opening ceremony uniform featured a white wool coat with heritage-inspired wooden toggles, paired with wool trousers and a classic American flag knit sweater.
+The outfit was accessorized with red, white, and blue knit hats and matching mittens, completing the patriotic look.
+Team USA’s uniforms undeniably succeeded in delivering a polished aesthetic that celebrates tradition and effortless charm.

-Shifting the spotlight to the host-country, Team Italy’s 2026 Winter Olympics uniforms honoured the late Giorgio Armani.
-Designed by Emporio Armani EA7, Italy’s uniform was one of the final collections personally designed by Armani himself.
-Athletes wore a Charcoal Grey Bomber Jacket edged with Italian colours accented on the edges, paired with matching Charcoal Grey Sweatpants.
-The look was completed with a white knitted hat that proudly labelled “Italia.”
-The uniforms embody a sleek minimalism that celebrates modern Italian style.
-The subtle use of Italy’s signature colours against a neutral palette, further emits the Italian pride carried by the athletes.
-When Armani unveiled the uniforms back in May 2025, Armani said at the time: “I couldn’t imagine a more stimulating collaboration, uniting the city that has given me so much and sport.
+Circling back to the host-country, Team Italy’s 2026 Winter Olympic uniforms were designed by EA7 Emporio Armani.
+This collection was one of the last to be personally designed by Armani himself.
+Athletes wore a Charcoal Grey Bomber Jacket with Italy’s colours accenting the cuffs, waistline, and inner hood, paired with matching Charcoal Grey Sweatpants.
+The look was completed with a white knitted hat labelled “Italia” in bold font.
+When Armani unveiled the uniforms back in May 2025, he stated: “I couldn’t imagine a more stimulating collaboration, uniting the city that has given me so much and sport.
 Working for and alongside Italian athletes is always a pleasure and a great source of pride.”
-In this way, the collection symbolises both the athletes pride in representing their country and serving as a tribute to Armani’s enduring legacy, capturing the elegance and sophistication that defined his career.
+The collection symbolizes Armani’s national pride, his talent for design, and serves as an intimate tribute to his enduring legacy—capturing the intensity and style that defined his career.

-From Canada’s highly controversial uniforms to Brazil’s eye-catching flag puffer design, the 2026 Winter Olympics proved that fashion is as much a part of the Games as the competition itself.
-Each uniform told a story of heritage, tradition, innovation, that encapsulated the national pride and identity of each country.
-This highlights how countries not only express themselves through sport, but through style at the Olympics.
-The uniforms of the Winter Olympics remind us that the Olympic stage can also serve as a global runway, uniting people through style.
-Here, fashion and sport intersect at its finest.
+From Canada’s highly controversial uniforms to Brazil’s eye-catching flag puffers, the 2026 Winter Olympics proved that fashion is as much a part of the Games as the competition itself.
+Each uniform represented their nation’s culture, and style encapsulating the identity of each country with pride.
+The uniforms of the Winter Olympics remind us that the Olympic stage also serves as a global runway, where fashion and sport intersect at the most elite level.